drchrispinnock/gcp-node-example/article.md

 # Conclusion

 Although this article is about Tezos nodes, it was really written as an excuse for me to play with ```gcloud```.
-As you can see from the above, it is easy to quickly provision VMs with software on GCP using ```gcloud``` and with a bit of Unix knowledge.
+As we have seen, it is easy to quickly provision VMs with software on GCP using ```gcloud``` and with a bit of Unix knowledge.
 Although I'm relatively new to GCP, I have been able to tackle far larger projects using ```gcloud``` in a relatively short space of time.

 Not all activities are available via ```gcloud``` yet - for example, setting up the Filestore product is still not available, but it is usually possible to write programmes to talk directly to the GCP API (which is effectively what ```gcloud``` is doing for you).
-As GCP matures, I expect to see more services available via the command line.
+As GCP matures, I expect to see more services available via the ```gcloud```.

-Of course, in bigger projects one should use an Infrastructure as Code tool such as Terraform or Pulumi.
+Of course, for bigger projects one should use an Infrastructure as Code tool such as Terraform or Pulumi.

 We conclude with some exercises.